On quaternionic ordinary families of modular forms and $p$-adic $L$-functions: Modular forms

 Let $(R^\times_{m,\ell})_1$ be the subgroup of norm $1$ elements of $R_{m,\ell}^\times$ and ${\Gamma}_{m,\ell}$ the subgroup consisting of those elements which are congruent to $\smallmat 1*01$ modulo $\ell^{\val_\ell(Mp^m)}$ and fix a system of representatives $\Sigma_m=\{\varsigma_a\mid a\in(\Z/Mp^m\Z)^\times\}$ of $(R^\times_m)_1/\Gamma_m$.
 Then by the strong approximation theorem we can set up an isomorphism of groups $(R^\times_m)_1/\Gamma_m\simeq \prod_{\ell\mid Mp}(R^\times_{m,\ell})_1/{\Gamma}_{m,\ell}$, which we can normalize in such a way that $\varsigma_a$ is sent to the element with $\ell$-component equal to $\smallmat {\ell^{\val_\ell(a)}}{*}{0}{\ell^{-\val_\ell(a)}}$ for integers $a$ such that $1\leq a<Mp^{m}$, with $(a,Mp^m)=1$.

-\begin{lemma} The following formulas hold: \begin{enumerate} \item $f|\tau_m|T^*=f|T|\tau_m$. \item $f|\tau_m|\langle d\rangle^*=f|\langle d\rangle|\tau_m$. \item $f|\tau_m|\varsigma_a=f|\varsigma_a^{-1}|\tau_m$. \end{enumerate} \end{lemma} \begin{proof} Given the above adelic description of the Hecke operators and the Atkin--Lehner involution, they reduce to a simple check.
+\begin{lemma} For $f\in S_k(\Gamma_m,\C)$, $T\in\mathfrak{h}(R_m^\times,\Delta_m)$ and $d\in (\Z/MDp^m\Z)^\times$ we have: \begin{enumerate} \item $f|\tau_m|T^*=f|T|\tau_m$. \item $f|\tau_m|\langle d\rangle^*=f|\langle d\rangle|\tau_m$. \item $f|\tau_m|\varsigma_a=f|\varsigma_a^{-1}|\tau_m$. \end{enumerate} \end{lemma} \begin{proof} Given the above adelic description of the Hecke operators and the Atkin--Lehner involution, they reduce to a simple check.
 However, one can indirectly check these formulas noticing that they are well known for elliptic modular forms (see for example \cite[(2.1.8)]{Ohta-ES}), and (since it is enough to check them on Hecke eigenforms) use Jacquet--Langlands correspondence, which is equivariant with respect to the Hecke and diamond operators, and with respect to the Atkin--Lehner involution by \cite[Theorem 1.2]{BD96}.\end{proof}

 Fix a system of representatives $\sigma_a$ for $\Gamma_{m-1}^{(m)}/\Gamma_m$.
 Recall that $\Gamma_{m,p}$ is the subgroup of $R_{m,p}^\times$ consisting of elements congruent to $\smallmat 1*01$ modulo $p^m$, and let $\Gamma_{m-1,p}^{(m)}$ be the subgroup of $R_{m,p}^\times$ consisting of elements which are congruent to $\smallmat 1*01$ modulo $p^{m-1}$ and congruent to $\smallmat **0*$ modulo $p^m$.
 Again by the strong approximation theorem we have a canonical isomorphism of groups $\Gamma_{m-1}^{(m)}/\Gamma_m\simeq \Gamma_{m-1,p}^{(m)}/\Gamma_{m,p}$ and we may choose the system of representatives so that $\sigma_a$ is sent to a matrix $\smallmat a{*}0{a^{-1}}$ with $a\in U^{(m-1)}/U^{(m)}$, where for each integer $m\geq 1$ we set $U^{(m)}\defeq 1+p^{m}\Z_p$.
 We may also fix a system of representatives $\rho_j$ for $\Gamma_{m-1}/\Gamma_{m-1}^{(m)}$ so that under the canonical isomorphism $\Gamma_{m-1}/\Gamma_{m-1}^{(m)}\simeq\Gamma_{m-1,p}/\Gamma_{m-1,p}^{(m)}$ these $\rho_j$ are sent to matrices $\smallmat 1{0}{jp^{m-1}}{1}$ for $j\in\Z/p\Z$.
 Then we may write (with $a$ and $j$ as before).
 Define for all integers $m\geq 1$ the trace maps \begin{itemize} \item $\mathrm{Tr}_m^{(m)}\colon S_2(\Gamma_m,\C)\rightarrow S_2(\Gamma_{m-1}^{(m)},\C)$ by $\mathrm{Tr}_m^{(m)}(f)=\sum_a f|\sigma_a$; \item $\mathrm{Tr}_{m-1}^{(m)}\colon S_2(\Gamma^{(m)}_{m-1},\C)\rightarrow S_2(\Gamma_{m-1},\C)$ by $\mathrm{Tr}_{m-1}^{(m)}(f)=\sum_j f|\rho_j$; \item $\mathrm{Tr}_m\colon S_2(\Gamma_m,\C)\to S_2(\Gamma_{m-1},\C)$ by $\mathrm{Tr}_m=\mathrm{Tr}^{(m)}_{m-1}\circ\mathrm{Tr}^{(m)}_m$. \end{itemize}